-Thermal cameras are widely used in oil and gas and marine from process safety to offshore threat detection.
+Thermal cameras are widely used in oil and gas and marine industries, from process safety to offshore threat detection.
 Despite this, they often still retain a certain ‘air of mystery’, leaving many unsure as to where and when they should be used to deliver the most operational value.

 Below, we answer some FAQs to help clear things up.